livepeer/docs/docs/source/getting_started.rst

 What's Next?
 ---------------------

 You just demonstrated sending video around the P2P network in ``--offchain`` mode.
 Time to go on chain to utilize the Livepeer network's true power, and learn how to use more convenient tools to broadcast and consume the streams.
-The next sections will teach you how to run a node on the blockchain, use Livepeer to broadcast to a large audience, how to build an app with video functionality using LIvepeer, and how to participate in the Livepeer protocol as a delegator or transcoder.
+The next sections will teach you how to run a node on the blockchain, use Livepeer to broadcast to a large audience, how to build an app with video functionality using Livepeer, and how to participate in the Livepeer protocol as a delegator or transcoder.